Medically Reviewed By Dr. Tina Beck-Mayo

 Dental calculus typically forms as a result of ineffective home care techniques and possibly waiting too long between dental visits, or even avoiding them altogether.
 As you can see, avoiding dental exams and cleanings can lead to a host of complications.
 The good news is that all of this can be averted!

-To learn more about preventing calculus build-up or to schedule a checkup for your teeth and gums, we welcome you to contact Dr. Tina Beck at Southern California Periodontics & Implantology in San Diego, CA.
+To learn more about preventing calculus build-up or to schedule a checkup for your teeth and gums, we welcome you to contact Dr. Tina Beck-Mayo at Southern California Periodontics & Implantology in San Diego, CA.

 Share: